 The Authority shall ensure that the systemic risk posed by financial institutions is taken into account when developing draft regulatory and implementing technical standards in the areas laid down in the legislative acts referred to in Article 1(2).

-4. Upon a request from one or more competent authorities, the European Parliament, the Council or the Commission, or on its own initiative, the Authority may conduct an inquiry into a particular type of financial institution or type of product or type of conduct in order to assess potential threats to the stability of the financial systemand make appropriate recommendations for action to the competent authorities concerned.
+4. Upon a request from one or more competent authorities, the European Parliament, the Council, Member States (908 Cornillet et al > applies to Art.1, 2 & 3) or the Commission, or on its own initiative, the Authority may conduct an inquiry into a particular type of financial institution or type of product or type of conduct in order to assess potential threats to the stability of the financial system or to the protection of customers or consumers (applies only to Art 1. and 3) / or to the protection of policy holders, pension scheme members and beneficiaries (908 Cornillet et al > applies only to Art.
+2) and make appropriate recommendations for action to the competent authorities concerned.

 For those purposes, the Authority may use the powers may use the powers conferred on it under this Regulation, including Article 35 and 35b.
 (56 Balz-Berès)